joshnuss/1000experiments.dev/posts/44-newsfeed-as-a-service.md

 ---

 SaaS projects often need a newsfeed (aka activity feed).
-It's usually not the first thing people think to build, opting to just send emails for notifications.
-As the system grows, more and more activities result in notifications, so the next move people having notification preferences.
+It's usually not the first thing people think to build, opting instead to just send emails for notifications.
+As the system grows, more and more activities need a companion notification.

-But the more activies you have, sending individual transactional e-mails stops working, because it's just too many emails.
+As the number of notifications increase, sending individual transactional e-mails stops being a great solution, it's just too many emails.
 What works better is sending a recap style e-mail with multiple activities every few hours or so.

 And when similar activities happen close together, ie "a user signed up" "a user signed up" "a user signed up", it's better to rollup those activities into a single notice "3 users signed up".

 Coding all that up is a bit of a pain.
-Personally, I'd rather send the events to a service, and let it collect the activity data, do the rollups, provide to news feed, and email users based on their preferences.
+Personally, I'd rather just send the events to a service, and let it collect the activity data, do the rollups, provide to news feed, and email users based on their preferences.

 It would be cool if it could publish those notifications over a `WebSocket`.
 Then the client (mobile or desktop) could display the latest activities as they arrive.
 When the user views the notification, it can be marked as "read" so that the email doesn't get sent out.